-You can use Amazon CloudWatch Logs to monitor, store, and access your log files from EC2 instances, AWS CloudTrail, and other sources.
-You can then retrieve the associated log data from CloudWatch Logs using the CloudWatch console, CloudWatch Logs commands in the AWS CLI, CloudWatch Logs API, or CloudWatch Logs SDK.
+You can use Amazon CloudWatch Logs to monitor, store, and access your log files from EC2 instances, CloudTrail, and other sources.
+You can then retrieve the associated log data from CloudWatch Logs using the CloudWatch console.
+Alternatively, you can use CloudWatch Logs commands in the Amazon Web Services CLI, CloudWatch Logs API, or CloudWatch Logs SDK.

 You can use CloudWatch Logs to:

-Monitor logs from EC2 instances in real-time : You can use CloudWatch Logs to monitor applications and systems using log data.
-For example, CloudWatch Logs can track the number of errors that occur in your application logs and send you a notification whenever the rate of errors exceeds a threshold that you specify.
+- Monitor logs from EC2 instances in real time : You can use CloudWatch Logs to monitor applications and systems using log data.
+For example, CloudWatch Logs can track the number of errors that occur in your application logs.
+Then, it can send you a notification whenever the rate of errors exceeds a threshold that you specify.
 CloudWatch Logs uses your log data for monitoring so no code changes are required.
-For example, you can monitor application logs for specific literal terms (such as “NullReferenceException”) or count the number of occurrences of a literal term at a particular position in log data (such as “404” status codes in an Apache access log).
+For example, you can monitor application logs for specific literal terms (such as “NullReferenceException”).
+You can also count the number of occurrences of a literal term at a particular position in log data (such as “404” status codes in an Apache access log).
 When the term you are searching for is found, CloudWatch Logs reports the data to a CloudWatch metric that you specify.

-Monitor AWS CloudTrail logged events : You can create alarms in CloudWatch and receive notifications of particular API activity as captured by CloudTrail.
+- Monitor CloudTrail logged events : You can create alarms in CloudWatch and receive notifications of particular API activity as captured by CloudTrail.
 You can use the notification to perform troubleshooting.

-Archive log data : You can use CloudWatch Logs to store your log data in highly durable storage.
-You can change the log retention setting so that any log events older than this setting are automatically deleted.
-The CloudWatch Logs agent makes it easy to quickly send both rotated and non-rotated log data off of a host and into the log service.
+- Archive log data : You can use CloudWatch Logs to store your log data in highly durable storage.
+You can change the log retention setting so that any log events earlier than this setting are automatically deleted.
+The CloudWatch Logs agent helps to quickly send both rotated and non-rotated log data off of a host and into the log service.
 You can then access the raw log data when you need it.